 Girls: Approved campus wear is the acceptable dress for all elementary girls.
 Jumpers and skirts must measure to the top of the knee.
 When purchasing jumpers and skirts, please keep in mind the growth of the child during the year, with regards to length.
-Girls may desire to wear shorts under their jumpers or skirts.
+Girls must wear cartwheel or biker shorts or leggings under their jumpers or skirts.
 Pants are to be purchased from Educational Outfitters.
 Oxford shirts are to be worn tucked inside the skirt/pant/skort.
 Socks must be worn with tennis shoes.
 Shoes must be of a substantial nature (no flip/flops or strapless sandals).
 MCS "spirit wear" shirts may be worn on Fridays.
 Hairstyles are not to be extreme.
 Dyed or highlighted hair must be a natural color.
 Only the following may be worn over approved shirts in classrooms during the school day: 1) approved outerwear from Shaheen's or 2) a classic crewneck or cardigan sweater or sweater vest.